josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 ```
 as recommend by this [stackoverflow answer](https://superuser.com/a/1644788).

-For Ubuntu 20.04, I the quickest way is to:
+For Ubuntu 20.04, the quickest way is to:
 ```
 sudo su
 # 2^25 should be more than enough